 To download a free copy of StackAnalyzer, fill out and sign the Evaluation License Agreement form (PDF) and email or fax it to us.

-StackAnalyzer runs under 64-bit Windows and 64-bit Linux.
+StackAnalyzer runs under Windows 10 and 64-bit Linux.
 The trial version is technically identical to the full commercial version in every respect, but your license file will expire after 30 days.

 If you need StackAnalyzer for a currently-unsupported processor, compiler or operating system, or have other questions about the free trial, email our customer support.

 There’s no need to figure out StackAnalyzer by yourself or read the user manual cover to cover.
-Your trial begins with a free interactive Web-based training.
-We use WebEx for sharing our desktop with you, and regular phone for the sound.
+Your trial begins with a free interactive online training via WebEx.

-After just about 90 minutes, on a date and time of your own choosing, you are set to go.
+After just about 90 minutes, on a date and time of your own choosing, you’re all set to go.
 And it’s only then that your license file gets activated, so you still have a full 30 days left.